AllenCompSci/Musical-Guacamole/README.md

 @Tried to create map in tiled and do collision, researched ways to make collision layers for tilemap

 $finished endscreen, tried making field of view in photoshop, made markers for the maze

+## Week 9

+$Refined markers, refined borders and what happens when the border is reached